agilepro/software-craftsmanship/docs/Coding/Syntax Conventions/constant-abuse-1.md

 ```

-Wouldn’t it be better to just use the real table names and the real column names directly?
+Wouldn't it be better to just use the real table names and the real column names directly?
 If you did so, the query would be in the code as:

 ```java
 String sql =